kassonlab/gmxapi/README.md

 # Troubleshooting

+Two of the easiest problems to run into are incompatible compilers and incompatible Python.
+Try to make sure that you use the same C and C++ compilers for GROMACS, for the Python package, and for the sample plugin.
+These compilers should also correspond to the `mpicc` compiler wrapper used to compile `mpi4py`.
+In order to build the Python package, you will need the Python headers or development installation, which might not already be installed on the machine you are using.
+(If not, then you will get an error about missing `Python.h` at some point.)
+If you have multiple Python installations (or modules available on an HPC system), you could try one of the other Python installations, or you or a system administrator could install an appropriate Python dev package.
+Alternatively, you might try installing your own Anaconda or MiniConda in your home directory.

 If an attempted installation fails with CMake errors about missing "gmxapi", make sure that Gromacs is installed and can be found during installation.
 For instance,